Nursing Home Malpractice

 What Can You Do?

 In cases of suspected abuse, family members are usually the first to notice warning signs.
-Neglectful and abusive facilities are unable to or do not care to help.
+Nursing homes and elder care facilities often do not have the resources to quickly recognize the signs of elder abuse or notify loved ones, leaving their patients at risk.

 If you notice any of these signs, you can contact Adult Protective Services in your state.
 You can find the APS reporting number for each state by visiting the State Resources section of the National Center on Elder Abuse or calling 1-800-677-1116.
 If you suspect a loved one is the victim of a crime, you should contact local law enforcement.

 Unfortunately, state governments do not always have the time or resources to address this substantial and growing problem.
-Retaining a lawyer is sometimes the best option for protecting your loved one’s health, safety, and financial interests.
-An experienced lawyer can help investigate suspected abuse and prevent further loss or injury.
-In some cases, they can also help you recover costs suffered due to malpractice, abuse, and neglect.
+An experienced lawyer may be able to help investigate suspected elder abuse perpetrated by caregivers, hospitals, or nursing homes and protect your loved one’s health, safety, and financial interests.
+In some cases, a lawyer can help you recover costs suffered due to malpractice, abuse, and neglect.